Estancia Times Documentary

 Early Political Leaders

-The town's first Mayor was Don Evaristo Cuenca, one of the champions who fought for Batad's township.
-He was succeeded by his son-in-law, Cesar Militar, who later rose to become a provincial board member.
-This early political leadership set the tone for a municipality deeply shaped by local family ties and community-driven governance.
+The town's first Mayor was Don Evaristo Cuenca, one of the visionary local champions who fought for Batad's township.
+He was succeeded by his son-in-law, Cesar Militar, who later rose to become a prominent provincial board member.
+This early political leadership set a precedent for a municipality deeply shaped by local family ties, close-knit civic responsibility, and community-driven governance.

 Modern Administration

-Today, Batad is a 4th-class municipality (recently reclassified from 5th class) in Iloilo's 5th congressional district.
-As of the 2025 elections, the municipality is led by:
+Today, Batad is an upwardly mobile 4th-class municipality (recently reclassified from 5th class due to steady local revenue increases) situated in Iloilo's 5th congressional district.
+The municipal leadership includes:

-The Sangguniang Bayan (municipal council) consists of eight elected members who enact ordinances, approve budgets, and oversee community programs.
-According to ABS-CBN's Halalan results, the 2025 registered electorate numbered 15,603 voters, reflecting strong civic engagement.
+The Sangguniang Bayan (municipal council) consists of eight elected members who enact local ordinances, approve development budgets, and oversee community welfare programs.
+According to official Commission on Elections data, the registered electorate numbers 15,603 voters, demonstrating strong local civic engagement.
+The town's historical milestones are heavily integrated with its governance, as highlighted during the grand 75th Founding Anniversary Coronation Ball.

 Economy and Agriculture